 Do you want to join our thriving community of businesses?
 Come and see what we have to offer your company and make your mark on the capital.

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of 69 locations across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
+Browse our portfolio of over 60 properties across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.

 Become a part of our vibrant business community today.